Q&A with New England Harbour Club:

 Neil Toracinta is a proper local, born and raised Newporter.
 Neil grew up surfing all the same spots everyone else did around here, doing all the same stuff every other kid does, except there’s one thing that makes him pretty special – Tora.

-After a stint working for Red Bull, he’s now putting all his efforts into building what we think is going to be one of THE next big break out brands.
+After a stint working for a large company, he’s now putting all his efforts into building what we think is going to be one of the next big break out brands.
 We caught up with him at his local workshop…

 NEHC: What makes a Tora Surfboard so special?